Dissipative processes at the acoustic horizon: of the horizon and its relation to quantum entanglement

-We consider the case of a time-dependent horizon tilt with ${\dot k} \neq 0$, which can be originated by an external perturbation of the fluid velocity or of the sound speed.
-This gives rise to a time dependent entropy surface density as seen on a screen perpendicular to the fluid flow.
-Using $y =x_0 - {kx}/{C}$, see Fig.~\ref{fig:horizon_tilted}, it readily follows that the area \mc{change} is given by \be \frac{d A_H}{d t} = \frac{k \dot k}{C^2}\,d y dz\,, \ee and the corresponding entropy \mc{change} is thus $\displaystyle \dot S_H = \kappa \dot A_H/L_c^{2}$.
+To produce an horizon tilt perturbation we consider the velocity profile of Eq.~\eqref{eq:vx} with a time-dependent shear velocity, that is ${\dot k} \neq 0$.
+This can be thought as originated by an external perturbation of the fluid velocity or of the sound speed.
+Given the expression of the acoustic metric in Eq.~\eqref{eq:metric} this corresponds to a metric perturbation and effectively gives rise to a time dependent entropy surface density as seen on a screen perpendicular to the fluid flow.
+Using $y =x_0 - {kx}/{C}$, see the right panel of Fig.~\ref{fig:horizon_tilted}, it readily follows that the area change is given by \be \frac{d A_H}{d t} = \frac{k \dot k}{C^2}\,d y dz\,, \ee and the corresponding entropy change is thus $\displaystyle \dot S_H = \kappa \dot A_H/L_c^{2}$.